-If you or someone you know is struggling with an eating disorder, you can call the National Eating Disorders Association Helpline at 1-800-931-2237.
+If you or someone you know has an eating disorder, call the National Eating Disorders Association helpline: 800-931-2237.

 We want to hear your story.
 Become a Mighty contributor here.

 Image via Thinkstock.